 - 1/2 cup broccoli contains around 51mg magnesium.

 Could you be deficient?

-Many Australians could benefit from boosting magnesium in their diets, as around 1/3rd of Aussies are not getting enough.
-It is relatively easy to become mildly deficient – too much stress, processed food, alcohol, or certain medications can lower your levels.
+Many Australians could benefit from boosting magnesium in their diets, as around 33% of Aussies are not getting enough.
+It is relatively easy to become mildly deficient – too much stress, processed food, alcohol, diarrhea or certain medications can lower your levels.
 However, dietary changes or supplements can restore your levels quickly.
-Here are some signs you may be deficient:

 What foods contain magnesium?

 Magnesium is found in a variety of foods.
-It might surprise you that plant based food sources (e.g.grains, fruits and vegetables) typically have higher levels of compared to meats or dairy foods.
+It might surprise you that plant-based food sources (e.g. grains, fruits and vegetables) typically have higher levels of magnesium compared to meats or dairy foods.
 Higher fibre foods also tend to contain higher levels.
 Some good sources include;

 - Seeds e.g. pumpkin, flax, sesame, sunflower

 - Dark leafy green vegetables e.g. spinach, collard greens, kale

 When it comes to supplementation, we always have a food first approach.
 And like almost all nutrients, you can receive adequate levels through food alone, as long as you are eating a varied diet.
 Saying that, if you are deficient, then supplementation has proven effective in restoring levels.
 Keep in mind that taking magnesium supplementation provides no additional benefits to a person with already adequate levels.